rehmanali001/activkids-frontend/README.md

 # ActivKids frontend

-This is a frontend application for ActivKids application.
+This is a frontend react-redux application for ActivKids application.
 A web application for listing and displaying activities for kids and young adults.
 User can also add new activities based off the different groups.

 # Installation